Amalie Rothschild: Personal life

 In 1936 Rothschild married Randolph Schamberg Rothschild (1909–2003) in New Hampshire where his parents were summering.
-Randolph, called Randy, was a lawyer who worked in a business owned by his family, the Sun Life Insurance Co.
+He was a lawyer who worked in a business owned by his family, the Sun Life Insurance Co.
 At the time of his retirement in 1972 he was the company's vice president and general counsel.
-He was also a fine amateur jazz pianist and from 1951 to 1997 ran the Chamber Music Society of Baltimore producing 5 concerts a year and commissioning new works by contemporary American composers.
+He was also an amateur jazz pianist and from 1951 to 1997 ran the Chamber Music Society of Baltimore.
 His obituary called him "a champion of modern composers for the past five decades" and "a major benefactor of the Baltimore Symphony Orchestra, the Peabody Conservatory and the old Chamber Music Society of Baltimore."

-The couple had two children, Amalie Randolph Rothschild (born 1945) and Adrien Rothschild (born 1949).
-Based in Manhattan, Amalie R. Rothschild is a prominent filmmaker and photographer.
-Adrien Rothschild is a textile artist specializing in quilts.
-Living in Aspers, Pennsylvania, she has exhibited at the Baltimore Museum of Art.
-In 2001 Rothschild said of her role as simultaneously both mother and professional artist, "A lot of the artists go into Baltimore and rent big spaces.
+The couple had two children, Amalie (born 1945) and Adrien (born 1949).
+Amalie is a filmmaker and photographer and Adrien is a textile artist specializing in quilts.
+In 2001, Rothschild said of her role as both mother and professional artist, "A lot of the artists go into Baltimore and rent big spaces.
 But I never wanted to be away from home, because I was always home when my children were little.
 They came home and a mom was always home.
 And I would be an artist most of the time.
 When they were home on vacation, I said, “I’m not an artist now, I’m a mom.”
 And so that's the way it went all those years."

 Rothschild died at her home in Pikesville, Maryland, November 4, 2001.